Arturbik01/optimagroth-mvn/README.md

 #### 23.12.23 14:10 - Continue to learn Vault
 - I can't pull docker vault.
 Problem with some manifest.
 - Try using .env file and .gitignore
+- 16:50.
+I'm upgrade my skills in make configuration.
+- My services don't work as local-app, but successes start in docker container I create and fix environment for localhost and stay for docker
+- I kill much time for change port on my local database(psql)
+- I got many problems.
+Server postgres don't run after change port; I can't find how to resolve with a problem;
+But I learn more info about the settings of psql; ps_lscluster for monitoring exit clusters on server ps_ctrlcluster for execute operation on need cluster (up/down);
+Configuration file for psql located at /etc/postgresql/<ver>/<clustername>/postgresql.conf
+- I take goal change port in psql (locale or container);
+Before run container, I need to stop postgresql service.
+It's not comfortable.
+I want to run localhost psql and container psql without exception for "already used port"
+I think take time to study English.
+- Next I want to practice git branch, merge, etc. Command from add to push I learned.